-Comments received will be incorporated into the Final Environmental Impact Report, which will be amended if necessary and submitted to the DEAT as the Final Report for their consideration.
+Comments received during the review of the Draft Environmental Impact Report have been incorporated into this report.
+This report has been prepared for submission to DEAT for their review and consideration.
 I&APs will be informed of the outcome of DEAT considerations in due course.
 Once a decision is made, DEAT will release a Decision (an authorisation or a refusal to authorise) which details the final outcome of the application.
 A feedback letter will be sent to all registered I&APs detailing the DEAT decision.